 There is not a single car enthusiast who does not know of the names Ferrari and Porsche, and the success of both of these prestigious marques has been forged in the fires of motorsports.
-In late 2018, Stuttgart and Maranello have simultaneously released contemporary revivals of some of their most venerated race-cars for a very lucky few customers.
+In late 2018, Stuttgart and Maranello simultaneously released contemporary revivals of some of their most venerated race-cars for a very lucky few customers.

 What’s on offer from Ferrari?

 The Italian offering comes in the form of two limited-run cars, the Monza SP1 and SP2, which have already sold out.
 But if you have enough capital and were unlucky to miss out on this opportunity, Ferrari’s special projects division would likely be happy to create your own unique Prancing Horse just ask Eric Clapton about his £4.5 million custom SP-12 EC.

 Based on the front-engined ‘barchetta’ racers of Ferrari’s history, the SP1 and SP2 both boast a truly monumental 810 horsepower from the same V12 engine found in other flagships of the company’s range such as the 812 Superfast and LaFerrari.
 It would be hard to argue that the sleek, simplistic and elegant flowing designs of these Monza models aren’t some of the most beautiful pieces of automotive art from the last few years.

 Crossing over into southern Germany, Porsche have recently released a homage to their Le Mans-winning sports-car, the 935/78 lovingly nicknamed ‘Moby Dick’ for its eye-catching elongated aerodynamics that have a noticeably whale-like appearance.
 The new homage bares the same ‘935’ moniker, and whereas the SP1 & SP2 are a blend of both modern and classic Ferrari design cues, the Porsche sticks very close to the original racer’s design indeed.